 Perhaps the Bible has a point after all.

 Again perhaps the Bible seems too harsh when it says that all sin merits hell.
 After all how can a tiny infraction deserve death?
-Lets look at it this way… Where does one draw the line between a 'big sin' and a 'small' one?
+Lets look at it this way - Where does one draw the line between a 'big sin' and a 'small' one?
 If I as a 'friend' of yours, walked away with a paper clip from your desk you probably would not consider it theft.
 You would probably conclude that I needed a paper clip for some reason and dismiss it.
 If I walked away with a ten-dollar bill you probably would consider it theft but may look the other way.
 However if I took $100 you would probably jump up and down.
 So where shall we draw the line between a paper clip and a hundred dollar bill?
 At a penny?
 A dime?
 A fiver?
 And how much are you willing to bet that, if asked, ten people would give ten different answers.
 And how much more would you be willing to bet that (sooner rather than later) some one would decide one of the thieves was 'dysfunctional' and should see a psychologist instead of paying for the crime... and, once more, we'd be back to square one.
-Cultures and people across the globe have different standards… So whose standard shall we judge by?
+Cultures and people across the globe have different standards - So whose standard shall we judge by?

 God made it simple.
 He set the standard...
 He said 'No sin'.
 Think of it this way as Greg Koukl put it,

-lies etc.) the total number of sins, added up over your lifetime, would be 21,600.
-Do you seriously think any judge would let you off the hook with that kind of rap sheet.
+If you sinned just once a day, for 60 years (Not necessarily rape and murder, but the so called smaller sins... lust, envy, greed etc.) the total number of sins, added up over your lifetime, would be 21,600.
+Do you seriously think any judge would let you off the hook with that kind of rap sheet?
 (PLACE IN TEXT)

 God's Love/Hate Relationship with the World. © Shepherd Serve 2013 Ė The Teaching Ministry of David Servant.